drai-inn/agdr-validator-pub/files/manual.md

 In that case, in the experiment_name field, enter all the experiment names separated by comma
 e.g. MYEXPERIMENT0001, MYEXPERIMENT0003,MYEXPERIMENT0004

+- If a mandatory field that accepts string values does not yet have a value, please use the keyword 'unknown' as a placeholder.

 # How to read the outputs